Did you know ... Search Documentation:

 Legal

 • SWI-Prolog is distributed under the Simplified BSD license, also known as the BSD-2 license.
 Some of the used libraries and extension packages have different license conditions.
 The licenses applicable to a running configuration can be examined by running license/0.
-See license for details.
+See license.md for details.